smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 <img src="MTurk_scheme_example.jpg"/>

-In order to correctly embed the images, I learned to use [Google Drive API](https://developers.google.com/drive) in Python to retreive the unique image 'id' number assigned to each Facebook and politician image stored in my Drive.
+In order to correctly embed the images in the template, I learned to use [Google Drive API](https://developers.google.com/drive) in Python to retreive the unique image 'id' number assigned to each Facebook and politician image stored in my Drive.
 This was completed with the help of [PyDrive](https://pythonhosted.org/PyDrive/), a library containing functions to simplify Google Drive API tasks.